 Growing families only go one direction: bigger!
 If you’re busting at the seams of your current place, there’s no sense in putting off a move any longer.
 Start looking for a roomier pad.

 3. Are you unhappy with the building’s management?

 Bad management is always a deal breaker.
 No one should have to constantly worry about building safety or know that basic maintenance will always be a fight.
 The hassle of moving is nothing compared to the hassle of a badly managed building.
 Time to pack.

 There’s no point in having an amazing apartment if you never get to spend time there.
 If a huge chunk of your life is spent in the car or on the train, then it might be time to consider moving closer to work.

 Many people search endlessly for the perfect apartment, but forget to fully investigate their potential new neighborhoods.
 A great apartment is only great if your neighborhood feels safe and gives you easy access to what you need.
 So it’s worth moving to live somewhere you want to spend your time.

 6. Do you simply need a change?

-If you're itching to try something new, your apartment is not a bad place to start.
+If you’re itching to try something new, your apartment is not a bad place to start.
 The best way to meet new people and experience new neighborhoods is by fully immersing yourself and moving in.
-Easily moving is a perk of renting, so take advantage of that flexability and try something new.
+Easily moving is a perk of renting, so take advantage of that flexibility and try something new.